usnistgov/SFA/README.md

 Install the IFCsvr toolkit that is required to read STEP files.

-- Run the installation file ifcsvrr300_setup_1008_en-update.msi from the 'files' directory
+- Run the IFCsvr installation file 'ifcsvrr300_setup_1008_en-update.msi' from the 'files' directory
+- Use the default installation folder
-- You might have to run it from a temporary directory such as C:/Users/username/AppData/Local/Temp
+- You might have to run the installation file from a temporary directory such as C:/Users/username/AppData/Local/Temp
+- After the toolkit is installed, the license agreement can be found in C:/Program Files (x86)/IFCsvrR300/doc
+- The IFCsvr toolkit was developed by SECOM Co., Ltd. in Japan through 2009 and has been modified by NIST to include STEP schemas.
+It used to be available in a [Yahoo Group](https://web.archive.org/web/20090726182959/tech.groups.yahoo.com/group/ifcsvr-users/).

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.